TVersluijs/RGEE_Snowmelt/README.md

 ### *08-RGEE_TomVersluijs_S2_Shapefile_Pixel_Snowmelt.R
-Use Sentinel-2 data to create pixel-level maps (10m resolution) of the date of snowmelt for an area smaller than c.a.
+Use Sentinel-2 data to create pixel-level maps (10m resolution) of the date of snowmelt for an area up to c.a.
 50km2.
+Snowmelt is calculated per pixel by fitting a GAM through the average NDSI data and extracting the moment this GAM crosses a user specified
-Snowmelt is calculated per pixel by fitting a GAM through the average NDSI data and extracting the moment this GAM crosses a user specified NDSI threshold.
+NDSI threshold.
 This script requires a single shapefile of the study area as input.
 The user can specify whether clouds and permanent waterbodies need to be masked.
 No composite image can be generated because this will result in computation errors.

 <p float="left">
   <img align="top" src="./_pictures/05A-Sentinel2_Zackenberg_Shapefile.png" width="49%" title="Shapefile area for Zackenberg (c.a.
 50km2)" />